Renesauve/go-directus-login/README.md

 `air`

-air will automatically reload your Go application whenever a file change is detected, making development faster and more efficient.
+This will automatically reload your Go application whenever a file change is detected, making development faster and more efficient.

-Ensure your Directus Docker environment is running as per the setup instructions in the cookie-cloud-directus-docker-environment repository.